mburolla/siu-java-assignments/java-I-assignments.md

 ```
 Enter a string: This is a test.
 THIS is A test.

+Process finished with exit code 0
 ```
 ```
 Enter a string: This is a longer string with more words.
 THIS is A longer STRING with MORE words.

+Process finished with exit code 0
 ```

 ### Ex.
 4 Classic Palidrome